hazre/neosvr-headless/README.md

 # neosvr-headless
-Docker image of a NeosVR headless server
+Docker image of a NeosVR headless server, forked from https://github.com/shadowpanther/neosvr-headless

+Changed the behavior to map the UID of the internal docker image to the user who is maintaining the Config/Logs.
+Also added a work-around for the expired Let's Encrypt certificate so that the headless server can connect to hosts via HTTP GET/POST, WebSockets, etc.

 See NeosVR Discord for beta access key.
 Steam login is required to download the client.
 You'll have to disable SteamGuard, so probably create a separate Steam account for your headless server.